Exhibit your work in

 (un) juried competition

-Show your work in our un-juried exhibit featuring digital art and photography at the tenth anniversary exhibit of this very popular program.
+Show your work in our un-juried exhibit featuring digital art and photography at the twelfth anniversary exhibit of this very popular program.
 All entries will be printed (8.5"x11" on heavyweight paper) and shown in our gallery arranged in a grid.
 Entrants submit JPEG files of original work.
 Multiple entries are permitted.
 Separate registration fee required for each image.

 All styles of artwork and photography where digital processes of any kind were integral to the creation of the images are acceptable.
 Digital video stills and screen shots of web/new media are acceptable.
 Documentation shots of digital installation and digital sculpture are acceptable.

 Special consideration is given to "Snap to Grid" artists for inclusion in future exhibits.
 Entrants to our calls for submissions form the pool of artists from which we select the majority of our exhibitors.
 There have been a large number of "Snap to Grid" participants who have been included in group exhibits, as well as a number of solo shows.
 Proceeds for "Snap to Grid" benefit these gallery programs and keep LACDA thriving.
 Exhibit your work, build your resume, and support LACDA.
 Everybody wins!

 Show Dates: December 10, 2015-January 2, 2016

 Location: international, open to all geographical locations.

 Submission Rules:Registration and submission are done online only.
 JPEG file uploads are the only accepted submissions under 5MB each.
 Please do not send materials to LACDA.
 All materials sent to LACDA will not be viewed and cannot be returned.